-- 115. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 116.
+- 120. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 121.
 Cal.
 Lab.
-Code § 2802 provides, in relevant part, that:

-An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful

-117. From time-to-time during the CLASS PERIOD, DEFENDANT violated Cal.
+Code § 2802 provides, in relevant part, that: - An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful - From time-to-time during the CLASS PERIOD, DEFENDANT violated Cal.
 Lab.
 Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the members of the CALIFORNIA CLASS for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANT failed to reimburse PLAINTIFF and the members of the CALIFORNIA CLASS for expenses which included, but were not limited to, costs related to using their personal cellular phone, personal vehicles, and personal expenses for the purchase of tools all on behalf of and for the benefit of DEFENDANT.
-Specifically, PLAINTIFF and the members of the CALIFORNIA CLASS were required by DEFENDANT to use their personal cell phones, personal vehicles, and personal expenses for the purchase of tools to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the members of the CALIFORNIA CLASS for expenses resulting from using their personal cellular phones, personal vehicles, and/or personal expenses for the purchase of tools for DEFENDANT within the course and scope of their employment for DEFENDANT.
+DEFENDANT failed to reimburse PLAINTIFF and the members of the CALIFORNIA CLASS for expenses which included, but were not limited to, costs related to using their personal vehicles and personal home internet service all on behalf of and for the benefit of DEFENDANT.
+Specifically, PLAINTIFF and the members of the CALIFORNIA CLASS were required by DEFENDANT to use their personal vehicles and personal home internet service to execute their essential job duties on behalf of DEFENDANT.
+DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the members of the CALIFORNIA CLASS for expenses resulting from using their personal vehicles and/or personal home internet service for DEFENDANT within the course and scope of their employment for DEFENDANT.
 These expenses were necessary to complete their principal job duties.
 DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver of their expectation.
-Although these expenses were necessary expenses incurred by PLAINTIFF and the
+Although these expenses were necessary expenses incurred by PLAINTIFF and the members of the CALIFORNIA CLASS, DEFENDANT failed to indemnify and reimburse PLAINTIFF and the members of the